Hanna Helena Chrzanowska: Life

 In 1966 she was diagnosed with cancer and despite several operations (one being on 13 December 1966) the disease spread.
 Franciszek Macharski visited her on 12 April 1973 and gave her the Anointing of the Sick while she later lost consciousness on 28 April.
-Chrzanowska succumbed to the disease on 29 April 1973 in her apartment at 4:00 am and the Cardinal Archbishop of Krakow Karol Józef Wojtyła – the future Pope John Paul II – celebrated her funeral.
+Chrzanowska succumbed to the disease on 29 April 1973 in her apartment at 4:00 am and the cardinal archbishop of Kraków Karol Józef Wojtyła – the future Pope John Paul II – celebrated her funeral.
 On 6 April 2016 her remains were exhumed for examination and were reburied on 7 April at a celebration that Cardinal Macharski presided over.

 Honors

-Chrzanowska received two prestigious honors in her lifetime in recognition of her good works:
+Chrzanowska received three prestigious honors in her lifetime in recognition of her good works: